emmairwin/community_curriculum/market_pulse/FFOS/en/introduction.md

 * **Commited to regular participation** in our [top three tasks](http://google.com) .

 **You will be one of the founding members of our new Market Research Impact Team!**
+An impact team is a group of Mozilla paid staff and volunteers working together, as a team, on a specific project or initiative.
+This team meets regularly (online and offline) and aims to deliver high impact on their project/initiative while driving participation.

 *[TODISCUSS]  Do you need to be approved to participate in this course?
 Is there an onboaring conversation before this?
 Who has that conversation if so?*